SRUTHY-K/farm-guardian/README.md

 ### 📊 Evaluation Scorecard

-We run automated evaluations using the Gemini Enterprise Agent Platform SDK to assess output safety, relevance, and accuracy.
+Automated evaluations are run using the Google GenAI Agent SDK (ADK) to assess output safety, relevance, and accuracy.

 ```bash
 # 1. Generate run traces